 In contrast, our culture says we should judge and treat people as they deserve to be treated.
 We’re trained to give “an eye for a eye” and “a tooth for a tooth.”
 It’s easy to do because our fallen natures resonate with “kangaroo justice,” which means that even if we don’t know all the facts we’re ready to judge and punish the offenders.
 We’re eager to be the jury and the judge so we can quickly move on to the next thing.

-But we are called to a higher place, to that of showing compassion for all—including the underserving.
+But God calls us to a higher place, to that of showing compassion for all—including the underserving.
 In fact, we are commanded to love our enemies!
 In order to do this we must be non-conformists!
 The world says we are to treat people a certain way, but Jesus says, “No, you are to do the opposite.”
 “Don’t let the world around you squeeze you into its own mould, but let God re-mould your minds from within, so that you may prove in practice that the plan of God for you is good, meets all his demands and moves towards the goal of true maturity” (Romans 12:2, J.B.
 Phillips New Testament).

 The church should be a safety zone—a place that draws people together, as it excludes the cultural and political expectations that try to marginalize some.
 The church is the staging ground for Heaven, meaning that what God values most will be on full display among those who claim to reflect his character.
 In our divisive, angry culture, the church should stand out like a healthy thumb on a sore hand—meaning that it should be seen as this amazingly inclusive and compassionate community that makes the world look sick.